Handling an inventory

 To let Graham pick up the mug, we’ll have to create a new event in our

-It expects the global id of the item to add as its only parameter.
+It expects the global id of the item to add as its only argument.

-Additionally, we need to hide the mug from the scene.
+Additionally, we need to hide the mug in the scene.
 We can use the command

-To put it all together, this is the code you should add to the ESC file:
+To put it all together, this is the code you should add to the ASHES file:

 :pickup